frank038/Gsearcher/README.md

 for Libreoffice doc files, edoc.py (requires catdoc) for MS doc files, edocx.py (requires docx2txt) for MS docx files.
 The program can also handle multiple databases.
+The logs help user to check which files have been indexed, which not and the reason.